taddyorg/3s-docs/Schema Structured Syndication 83a111181e8e410bb27948b61b73c2ec.md

 ## License

-SSS is an open specification offered under the terms of the [Creative Commons Attribution / Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/).
+SSS is an open-source specification offered under the terms of the [Creative Commons Attribution / Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/).

 Links to Important Pages: